Production

 This way you already have the basics of the docker

 deployment.
-It may be wise to add pm2
+It may be wise to add within docker

 production pipeline configured out of the box, but it was too confusing for other people.
 So, we removed it.